stanford-oval/thingpedia-api/README.md

-# ThingPedia API
+# Thingpedia API

 ## Help the World Connect the Dots

-ThingPedia is the distributed open source platform for IoT rules.
+Thingpedia is the distributed open source platform for IoT rules.

-Anyone can contribute the interface code to access any device or web service to ThingPedia.
+Anyone can contribute the interface code to access any device or web service to Thingpedia.

-This package contains the public API and set of JS interfaces that any package published in ThingPedia should adhere too.
+This package contains the public API and set of JS interfaces that any package published in Thingpedia should adhere too.

-ThingPedia is a research project led by prof. Monica Lam, from Stanford University.
+Thingpedia is a research project led by prof. Monica Lam, from Stanford University.
 You can find more information at http://www.thingpedia.org

 ## License